Simple User Registration in PHP

 • Start a session if not already started.

-• Include constants configuration file.
+• Include the constants configuration file.

 • Sanitize user submitted values using the filter_input_array() function of PHP.

-• Establish a database connection and create $name,$email,$password and $tokenvariables from user submitted values.
+• Establish a database connection and create $name$email, $password and $token variables from user submitted values.

 • Generate a random token for email verification.

-• Finally, redirect back with success message.
+• Finally, redirect back with a success message.

 process-registration.php